Understanding Country of Residence for Immigrants

 Carlos should report the U.S. as his country of residence for tax and immigration purposes, especially since he is working in the U.S. and spending the majority of his time there.

-Immigrant with Dual Residences
+Example #3: Immigrant with Dual Residences

 Fatima, originally from Pakistan, was living in the U.S. for five years on a work visa, but she returned to Pakistan to care for her elderly parents.
 Now, she plans to move back to the U.S. with her family on an immigrant visa.

 For the duration of her stay in Pakistan, Fatima’s country of residence is Pakistan.
-Even though she holds a green card from the U.S., her legal residency and most of her time are now spent in Pakistan.
+Even though she holds a Green Card from the U.S., her legal residency and most of her time are now spent in Pakistan.

 When applying for an immigration benefit or renewing her visa from Pakistan, she will need to list Pakistan as her country of residence.